drfleming0227/Redfish-Tools/doc-generator/README_config_files.md

 You must format configuration files in valid JSON Schema format.

+## Base configuration file

-The [base configuration file](#base-configuration-file) is a JSON file that can specify most of the options available for the doc generator, including the command-line options.
+The base configuration file is a JSON file that can specify most of the docs generator options including the command-line options.
 You also specify the location of other configuration files, including the content supplement and introduction and postscript boilerplate files.

-The [content supplement configuration file](#content-supplement-configuration-file) is a JSON file that contains text replacements and additions to apply to the generated schema documentation.
-It includes text overrides for property descriptions, replacements for unit abbreviations, and schema-specific content including introductions, postscripts, and property description substitutions.

-## Base configuration file

 ### Supported keys